italicize/italicize.github.io/word_template.md

         strLabel = arrSpecs(0)
         strLabelLow = LCase(strLabel)

-        'If the line begins "Defaults for all defined styles," then...
+        'If the line begins "Style defaults," then...
-        If strLabelLow = "defaults for all defined styles" _ Or strLabelLow = "defaults for defined styles" _ Or strLabelLow = "default for all defined styles" _ Or strLabelLow = "default for defined styles" Then
+        If strLabelLow = "style defaults" Or strLabelLow = "style default" _ Or strLabelLow = "defaults for all defined styles" _ Or strLabelLow = "defaults for defined styles" _ Or strLabelLow = "default for all defined styles" _ Or strLabelLow = "default for defined styles" Then